massari100/django-mtr-sync/docs/pages/install.rst

 ..
 Stable version
 .. ==============

 ..
 Use pip to get latest stable version, just type as usual `pip install django-mtr-sync` or add to your `requirements.txt` file.
 By default it will use `openpyxl` for `xlsx` format.
-You can change this by changing `PROCESSORS` and `DEFAULT_PROCESSOR`.
+You can change this by changing `PROCESSORS` and `default_processor`.

 Development version
 ===================